Timwi/KtaneSouvenir/translations.md

 ## Testing translations

 You can change the module language in the TestHarness with the `!1 lang xx` command.
 Navigate to a module with `!1 module name`.

+## Using translations in the game
+You will find "Souvenir-settings.txt" in the mod-settings folder.
+In the "Language": field at the bottom, enter the language code (e.g. "Language": "ja").
+Note that this item can't be changed from the ModSelector by default;
+Open the file in Notepad or some IDE.